hyperledger/fabric/docs/source/performance.md

 ## Orderer considerations

-The ordering service uses raft consensus to cut blocks, factors such as the number of orderers in consensus and block cutting parameters will affect performance.
+The ordering service uses Raft consensus to cut blocks.
+Factors such as the number of orderers participating in consensus and block cutting parameters will affect overall network performance, as described below.

 ### Number of orderers

-The number of ordering service nodes you have will impact performance as all orderers are involved in Raft consensus.
-Five ordering service nodes will provide two orderer crash fault tolerance (a majority must remain available) and is a good starting point.
-Additional ordering service nodes may reduce performance.
-You have the option to deploy different sets of ordering service nodes for each channel if you find that a single set of ordering service nodes becomes a bottleneck.
+The number of ordering service nodes will impact performance because all orderers contribute to Raft consensus.
+Using five ordering service nodes will provide two orderer crash fault tolerance (a required majority of three remain available) and is a good starting point.
+Additional ordering service nodes may reduce network performance.
+If a single set of ordering service nodes becomes a network bottleneck, you can try deploying a unique set of ordering service nodes for each channel.

 ### SendBufferSize

-Prior to Fabric v2.5 the SendBufferSize of the orderer was set to 10 as a default which causes a bottleneck.
-In Fabric 2.5 this was changed to 100 which provides much better throughput.
-The configuration for this can be found in orderer.yaml:
+Prior to Hyperledger Fabric v2.5, the default SendBufferSize of each orderer node was set to 10, which causes a bottleneck.
+In Fabric v2.5, this default was changed to 100, which provides improved throughput.
+The SendBufferSize parameter is configured in **orderer.yaml**:

 ```yaml
 General: